 Two-factor Authentication (2FA) is an extra layer of security for your Kraken account that can be utilized to:

-✓ ensure that you are the only person who can login to your account
+✓ Ensure that you are the only person who can sign in to your account.

 How 2FA works

-When enabled, 2FA requires an extra passcode when logging in, depositing, withdrawing, or trading.
-This extra passcode can be stored in an app on your phone (in which the passcode changes every 30 seconds) or in a small USB device like the Yubikey (in which the passcode changes after each use).
+When enabled, 2FA requires an extra passcode when signing in, depositing, withdrawing, or trading.
+This extra passcode can be stored in an app on your phone (in which the passcode changes every 30 seconds) or in a small USB device like the YubiKey (in which the passcode changes after each use).

-This makes things much harder for potential attackers, as they would not only need your username and password, but also be in possession of your 2FA device (phone or Yubikey).
+This makes things much harder for potential attackers, as they would not only need your username and password, but would also need possession of your 2FA device (phone or YubiKey).

 Functions are all the different actions you can enable 2FA for.